vmware-archive/isv-portal/docs/concourse.md

     - put: tile
       params: {file: broker-tile/*.pivotal}
   ```
-1. define the tile build task via a task.yml file (per the above job configuration, this file would be added to the ci/build-tile directory in your source repository):
+1. Define the tile build task via a task.yml file (per the above job configuration, this file would be added to the ci/build-tile directory in your source repository):

   ```yml
   platform: linux